storesafe/cordova-sqlcipher-adapter/README.md

   - NOTE: 64-bit CPUs such as `x64_64`, ARM-64, and MIPS are currently not supported by the SQLCipher for Android build (support for these CPUs is for future consideration).
   - ICU case-insensitive matching and other Unicode string manipulations is no longer supported for Android.
 - FTS3, FTS4, FTS5, and R-Tree support is tested working OK for all target platforms in this version branch Android/iOS/Windows
-- JSON1 support for Android/iOS (not working for Windows)
+- JSON1 support for Android/iOS/macOS/Windows
 - iOS version:
   - iOS versions supported: 8.x/9.x/10.x see [deviations section](#deviations) below for differences in case of WKWebView)
   - REGEXP is no longer supported for iOS.